borisdayma/wav2vec4humans/README.md

   `wandb agent my_sweep_yd`

+  Notes:
-  Note: you can launch as many agents as your machine handles, and use other machines.
+  * you can launch as many agents as your machine handles, and use other machines.
 Just don't recreate another sweep and use the same sweep id.
+  * if you want to add runs to my ongoing sweep (and didn't change this repo), you can launch `wandb agent wandb/xlsr/1yovh01j`

 ## TODO's (PR welcome)